MinuMThomas/Hair-and-Makeup/README.md

 |Delete profile |user can delete profile                | Pass|

-## Features

-**Features planned:**
-* User Profile - Create, Read, Update and Delete.
-* Profiles - Users can read other users profiles.
-* Users can add review to profiles.
-* Users can login to their account.
-* Users can logout of their account.
-* Users need to be registered and logged in to access Profile creation and editing.
-* Responsive Design - the site needs to be fully responsive to cover the wide variety of devices.

-## Testing

-### Testing Strategy
-I did manual testing for the development of the site.

 #### Validator Testing
 All code files were validated using suitable validators for the specific language.
 HTML  & CSS code passed the validation.